A few weeks ago, I woke up to news that filled me with hope.

 - In Haiti, our grantee partner AyiboPost is fighting to save Haiti’s democracy.
 Against a turbulent backdrop of a presidential assassination, a devastating earthquake, gang violence and threats against the media, this group of independent journalists is investigating national scandals and political corruption so that Haitian people have access to the truth.

-- In Uganda, our grantee partner the National Association of Professional Environmentalists (NAPE) uses its Community Green Radio station to help rural communities in the Albertine region fight back against the oil and mining companies that are polluting their lakes, decimating wildlife populations and threatening livelihoods.
+- In Uganda, our grantee partner the National Association of Professional Environmentalists (NAPE) uses its Community Green Radio station to help rural communities in the Albertine region fight back against companies that are polluting their lakes, decimating wildlife populations and threatening livelihoods.
 This team of journalists and activists is educating far-flung communities about their rights and bringing listeners together to take action.

 - And in Cambodia, our grantee partner R&L Law Office is providing legal services to journalists and other human rights defenders challenging a repressive government that continues to undermine democracy by shuttering independent media outlets, among other measures.

 I draw immeasurable hope from the courage of our grantee partners, and I hope that you do too.
 Their tireless work is a reminder that we can all play a role in creating a fairer future.

 People often ask me, “Well, where do we start?
 The world is so vast, and the problems are so overwhelming.”
 In those moments, I reflect on the ancient Jewish teachings about caring for the stranger — the other.
 The Torah mentions this mandate 36 different times — more than any other commandment.
 And so we can start with something small, like sharing the stories that move us to amplify the work of journalists.
 The more we tell these stories, the more they take root in our collective conscience and grow and blossom in a way that moves us to action.
 And it is in the telling and retelling of stories that we can bring about justice — even four decades later.